Wireless-Modem Power for Hand-Held Devices

 Typical of such systems is a PCMCIA wireless modem for transferring cellular digital packet data (CDPD).
 It might plug into a hand-held personal digital assistant (PDA) or a hand-held computer running Windows® CE, drawing several hundred milliamps from a 3.3V supply.
 The PCMCIA card usually includes a secondary battery to avoid excessive drain on the host battery.
 To supply the power surge demanded during transmission, secondary batteries usually exhibit the low equivalent series resistance (ESR) found in today's popular rechargeable chemistries.
 Actual power for the wireless link depends primarily on the PA's transmitting power and efficiency.

-note the tiny packages appropriate to a hand-held system: IC1 in a 16-pin QSOP, and IC2 in an 8-pin µMAX®).
+As an example, the power supply (including the backup battery) for a wireless data-communications link must interface with a host hand-held system operating at 3.3V (Figure 1 - note the tiny packages appropriate to a hand-held system: IC1 in a 16-pin QSOP, and IC2 in an 8-pin µMAX®).
 The secondary battery is a single lithium-ion cell that exhibits a full-charge voltage of 4.1V to 4.2V and has little residual energy below 2.9V.
 IC1 converts this voltage to 3.3V, and IC2 forces the resulting backup voltage to track the host supply within 12mV (0.36%).

 Figure 1.
 This circuit adds wireless-modem and power-amplifier capability to a hand-held instrument, along with appropriate power-management functions.

 Tracking is crucial for the proper mating of the wireless hardware and the host.
 It ensures that the bidirectional data and control lines achieve valid logic levels, and it prevents excessive current flow from the primary battery to the modem hardware and from the secondary battery to the primary battery and the electronics.